Georgey764/Music_Player/README.md

 # Music Player (In-Progress)

 A music player that lets its users upload and stream music.
-Currently, only the static frontend has been completed.
+Currently only the static frontend has been completed.

 To check it out:
 1) Make sure you have npm installed